britrollo/SearchEngine/README.md

 Algorithms used are a modified version of merge (Section 8.1) to find the intersection of two sorted lists of search results and quicksort to sort the rankings of the resulting webpages of a sort.

+Search results are ranked in decreasing order by an acculumation of the counts of each search term on each page.
+For example, if the inputted search is for 'cat' and 'dog', page x, with the respective counts of 10 and 3, will rank higher than page y, which has the respective counts of 9 and 1.
+In addition, words used in titles were given a slightly higher count than if the word was just in the body of the webpage.

 ---
 ## Dependencies:
 * nltk